Electrical Flows over Spanning Trees: New Lower Bounds

 \begin{corollary} There exists an $\bigO(\sqrt{N})$-approximation algorithm for minimizing the loss on an $n\times m$ grid with $N$ nodes, when all the edges have the same resistance and the root is located at the corner of the grid. \end{corollary}

 Constructing the above described set of cuts for general graphs remains an open question; planar graphs would be a natural candidate.
 By the planar separator theorem {\cite{lipton1979separator}}, we know that any $N$-node planar graph has a vertex separator of size $\bigO(\sqrt{N})$ that splits the graph into two (almost) equal parts.
 However, it is not clear how to find the desired family of cuts by using the planar separator oracle.
 This is due to the second requirement of the cuts in Theorem~\ref{thm:general_cuts} which fixes a natural direction on any edge once it appears in a cut.
-This direction should be respected in future cuts that include this edge; however, the separator oracle is oblivious to {edge} direction{s}.
+This direction should be respected in future cuts that include this edge; however, the separator oracle is oblivious to edge directions.
+See Appendix~\ref{app:planar} for a discussion of the challenges of generalizing these results to planar graphs.